 - The chromatin material condenses into distinct threads by losing water.

-- The chromatin threads coil like a cylindrical spring and gradually become shorter and thicker into chromosomes.
+- The chromatin threads coil like a cylindrical spring, gradually becoming shorter and thicker into chromosomes.

 - Each chromosome is already doubled due to the doubling of DNA contents in interphase.